 It is the legal obligation of a bicycle courier employer to ensure that company vehicles are maintained to the appropriate standard.
 If a bicycle courier was injured as a consequence of faulty equipment provided by their employer then they may be liable for compensation.
 This issue is not as commonplace as one might assume because many bicycle couriers are self-employed and it is their duty to maintain their own equipment.

 Lifting and handling injuries

-Many of us automatically assume that bicycle courier only carry documents and relatively small parcels when this is not always the case.
-In the event that a bicycle courier is injured as a consequence of lifting and handling an item which is inappropriate for transportation by cycle there may well be a case for compensation.
+Many of us automatically assume that bicycle couriers only carry documents and relatively small parcels when this is not always the case.
+In the event that a bicycle courier is injured as a consequence of lifting and handling an item that is inappropriate for transportation by cycle, there may well be a case for compensation.
 The situation will be slightly different when involving a self-employed bicycle courier where it would be their decision whether to accept the item.